|Land Area||119,990 km2|

 After the overthrow of the Spanish King by Napoleon, Nicaragua and others declared their independence from Spain in 1821.
 Then, Nicaragua, as well as Costa Rica, El Salvador, Guatemala and Honduras formed the United Provinces of Central America, but that federation quickly dissolved, and Nicaragua became an independent republic in 1838.

-inserted its considerable stabilizing power, and in fact, invaded Nicaragua on many occasions.
+As factions fought for control of this new country, the U.S. inserted its considerable stabilizing power, and in fact, invaded Nicaragua on many occasions.
 In the early 20th century, the U.S. Marines left, and Nicaragua quickly fell under the repressive four-decade regime of the Somoza family.

 Strong resistance to that brutal regime began in the late 1970s, organized by the Sandinista National Liberation Front.
 The Sandinistas eventually took control of the country, instigated land reforms, as well as important health and literacy changes.

 The U.S. remained unhappy about the removal by the Somoza family and the Reagan administration supported a heavily armed counterrevolutionary movement against the Sandinistas.
 They were called the "Contras" and they terrorized the countryside and inflicted great damage to the already weak economy.